Actindo-AG/Documentation/PIM/API/03_Products.md

 # Products

-You can create, edit, delete, and list PIM products via API.
+You can manage your products via API.
+You can create, edit, delete, both permanently and temporary, and list *PIM* products via API.

 The keys are customer-defined in *DataHub*.
 Therefore, the fields displayed in the request samples should just serve as an example.
+If necessary, you can obtain a list of all attributes you have created in the *DataHub* module, both in the user interface and via API.
+To obtain a list in the user interface, go to *DataHub > Attributes* and filter the attribute list by any criteria you wish, e.g. by attribute name starting with *"pim_"*.
+To get a list of all pim attributes via API, see [Get a list of attributes](#to-be-determined).

-> [Caution] If you modify a key in the *DataHub* or *PIM* modules, which is strongly discouraged, the key in the API changes as well.
+> [Caution] In the latest version of the *DataHub* module, it is possible to modify the attribute key.
+However, this is strongly discouraged and has far-reaching consequences.
+If you modify a key in the *DataHub* or *PIM* modules, the key in the API changes as well.
 This means that you also have to update the key, that is, the field, in your request body.
 Otherwise, the field will not be found when sending a request.

+You have to include all required fields in the JSON file and provide them with a value.
+The **attributeSetId** value must be an existing value in *DataHub*.
+You can find out an entity ID via user interface or via API, see [Entity ID](./02_Basics.md#entity-id).

+Depending on the data you want to specify, you have to add the corresponding field to your request.
+For a complete list of the attributes relevant for the attribute set of the product you want to add, you can check the corresponding attribute set in the *DataHub* module under *DataHub > Settings > Attribute sets*.
+Alternatively, you can find a list of all existing PIM attributes under *DataHub > Settings > Attributes > Search for pim_*.

+For detailed information on the data types, see [Data types](../../DataHub/UserInterface/04_DataTypeList.md).

+Responses: You can get all needed ID from the request response.

+[comment]: <> (Stimmt das so?
+Zu bearbeiten!!)

 ## Create a product

 Create a product in the *PIM* module.

 **Endpoint:** /Actindo.Modules.Actindo.PIM.Products.create

-**Method:** POST

-**Authorization:** oauth2Auth

-**Request body schema:** application/json

-[comment]: <> (sinnvoll diese Info hier oder eher in Introduction, da immer gleich?
-Method ist auch immer POST for Actindo.
-Es ist schon in Introduction erklärt.
-Hier weglassen?)

 ### Definitions